josephobriot/Dotfiles/readme.md

 nothing original

-pywal generate colors from a random wallpaper in ~/Images/Wallpapers/papes
+pywal generates colors from a random wallpaper in ~/Images/Wallpapers/papes at startup

 pape script (in .local/bin) can be used with a wallpaper as first argument to load colors on bspwm and dunst